CyVerse-learning-materials/foss-2020/getting_started/glossary.rst

 **P**

 - **package:** an app designed for a particular langauge
+- **package manager:** a collection of software tools that automates the process of installing, upgrading, configuring, and removing computer programs for a computer's operating system in a consistent manner
 - **Python:**  interpreted, high-level, general-purpose programming language `Python.org <https://www.python.org/>`_

 **Q**